EUROPE MARKETS: DAX Suffers As European Stocks Slide To 6-month Low On North Korea-spurred Selloff

 Continue Reading Below

-Germany's DAX stock index took a bruising as European equities fell to their lowest in more than six months, after North Korea's missile launch over Japan jangled investors' nerves and the euro rose.
+Germany's DAX stock index took a bruising as European equities fell to more-than-six-month lows after North Korea's missile launch over Japan jangled investors nerves and the euro rose.

-The Stoxx Europe 600 index dropped 1.3% to 368.04, on course for its lowest close since mid-February, FactSet data showed.
-No sector rose on Tuesday, and consumer services and telecom shares lost the most ground.
+The Stoxx Europe 600 index dropped 1% to end at 368.42, its lowest close since mid-February, FactSet data showed.

-National indexes were sharply lower, with Germany's DAX 30 index down 1.5% to 11,933.46, on track for its biggest loss since mid-July, but an improvement from a 2% slide during the session.
+National indexes were sharply lower, with Germany's DAX 30 index down 1.5% to 11,945.88, as the export-heavy index was pressured by a stronger euro .

 Missile impact: The selloff came after Pyongyang launched a missile (http://www.marketwatch.com/story/north-koreas-outrageous-missile-launch-over-japan-inflames-tensions-again-2017-08-29) early Tuesday local time that passed over the northern Japanese island of Hokkaido and landed in the Pacific Ocean.
 The first missile fired over the main part of Japan since 2009 prompted investors to seek relative safety in assets perceived as less risky.